🪝Webhooks

 Variation Webhook Response Types

-There are 2 Variation webhook payload types: done
+There are 2 Variation webhook payload types: done and error.

 `Done` response schema